THE YACHT

 The Deck

 Construction and woodwork.
-The deck is a GRP sandwich construction to Lloyd's requirements.
-Single laminate with aluminum backup under all deck fittings.
-The totally renewed teak deck was laid in 1996 in Finland of battens covering the whole deck area and cockpit .
-Hatch frames, hand rails and cockpit foot rests are made from teak and sheet and halyard cleats from locust
+The deck is a GRP sandwich construction to Lloyd's requirements: Single laminate with aluminum backup under all deck fittings.
+The totally renewed teak deck was laid in Thailand in 2011-12 of battens of Burmese teak covering the whole deck area and cockpit.
+The thickness of the deck is a minimum of 15mm instead of original 12mm.
+Hatch frames, hand rails and cockpit foot rests as well as sheet and halyard cleats are made from teak, and all new in 2011-12.

-GRP moldings on deck.
-Hood for companionway hatch, dorade ventilation boxes, stowage hatches to lazzarette on poopdeck, sail locker hatch in cockpit, two part huge forepeak / anchor well.
+.
+Hood for companionway hatch, dorade ventilation boxes, hatches to lazzarette stowage on poopdeck, sail locker hatch in cockpit, two part huge forepeak / anchor well.
 The cockpit floor is removable for providing extra access to main engine.

 Deck fittings for running rigging.
-Two Lewmar 55ST Genoa sheet winches, one Lewmar 40ST main sheet winch and one Lewmar 34ST head sail furler winch are on the cockpit coaming.
-On deck is the main sheet track with traveler car, triple block and tackle assembly and tag lines plus a pair of Genoa sheet tracks and another inner pair of jib sheet tracks, each track with traveler cars and tag lines.
+Two Lewmar 55ST Genoa sheet winches, one Harken 40STC main sheet winch and one Lewmar 34ST head sail furler winch are on the cockpit coaming.
+On deck is the main sheet track with traveller car, triple block and tackle assembly and tag lines plus a pair of Genoa sheet tracks and another inner pair of jib sheet tracks, each track with travller cars and tag lines.
 Deck eyes are provided for the trade-wind sails and for slab reefing.
-On each side of the poop deck is a Genoa sheet track with double foot block.
+On each side of the poop deck is a Genoa/Spinnaker sheet track with double foot block.

 Hatches and windows.
-A huge lockable forepeak / anchor well, a sail locker and two huge poop deck lazzarette stowage hatches.
-Open able tinted Goiot-hatches, two extra large two ways-openable in forward cabin and master cabin, two large in saloon plus smaller ones in the forward head, the guest quarter's vanity space, galley and the chart table.
-Deck prisms in the galley and chart area.
-The companionway has a lockable (also from the inside) sliding hatch of tinted acrylic and there are three different closing arrangements for the entrance: a wooden one-piece board, an acrylic two piece drop board and a mosquito-net (stainless-steel-reinforced) frame.
-Finally there are twelve open able port holes in the hull sides and one from the chart table area to the cockpit.
+A huge lockable forepeak / anchor well, a sail locker and two huge poop deck lazzarette stowage lockers.
+Openable tinted Goiot-hatches, two extra large two ways-openable in forward cabin and master cabin, two large in saloon plus smaller ones in the forward head, the guest quarter's vanity space, galley and the chart table.
+Extra daylight to the interior is provided by two rectangular deck prisms of glass with polished stainless steel frames in the galley and chart area and a round "melon" prism in the saloon ceiling (all 3 new in 2012).
+The companionway has a lockable (also from the inside) sliding hatch of tinted acrylic and there are three alternative closing arrangements for the entrance: a wooden one-piece board, an acrylic two piece drop board and a mosquito-net (stainless-steel-reinforced) frame.
+Finally there are twelve openable port holes in the hull sides and one from the chart table area to the cockpit.

 [Top of page]